walmartlabs/shared-deps/README.md

 ## Sibling Dependencies

-Project quite often contain modules that are dependencies to other modules within the same umbrella project.
+Large projects quite often contain modules that are themselves dependencies of other modules within the same umbrella project.
+In practice, this means that it is necessary to keep track of all the version numbers of the modules, or keep them in lock sync.

+The shared-deps plugin addresses this with automatic sibling dependencies.
-In addition to the dependencies in the dependencies.edn file, the share-deps plugin builds a map of all sibling projects, keyed on the project name symbol.
+It  builds a map of all sibling projects, keyed on the project name symbol.

 This is helpful as it is always up to date with the version number, also defined in each sibling module's `project.clj`.